Dasync/Dasync/README.md

 1. No specific framework is needed.
 1. Exactly once execution for mission-critical apps.
 12. No error handlers in the code.
-13. Simplified tesing due to absense of non-functional code.
+13. Simplified testing due to the absence of non-functional code.
 14. Easy API and workflow versioning.
 15. Unified approach for distributed tracing.